 - A. A the hearing approving a Petition for Conservatorship of the Person or Estate, the court will set compliance dates follows: - 1.
 Within 90 days, the conservator of the Person is to provide proof of the filing with the court of a Level of Care Evaluation (Prob.
 Code, § 2352.5) and the Notice of Rights of Conservatee (Prob.
 Code, § 1830).
 The conservator of the Estate is to file an inventory and appraisal (Prob.
 Code, § 2610) at or before the 90 day compliance date. - 2.
-Within 425 days, the Conservator of the Estate is to file the account required under Probate Code 2620. - 3.
+Within 425 days of appointment, the Conservator of the Estate is to file the first account required under Probate Code 2620. - 3.
+Within 790 days of filing the previous accounting, the Conservator of the Estate is to file subsequent account required under Probate Code 2620, unless otherwise directed by the court. - 4.
 If any of the above required materials are not filed prior to the compliance date, the court will set the matter for review hearing.
 If the materials are filed three days prior to the review hearing, the review hearing will be taken off-calendar.
 Counsel who file the materials less than three days prior to the hearing must attend and bring evidence of compliance to the review hearing. - B. If materials required by Paragraph A above have not been filed by the date of the review hearing, the conservator and counsel, if any, must appear at the review hearing and must show cause why the conservator should not be suspended, removed, or otherwise sanctioned pursuant to Code of Civil Procedure section 177.5 or 575.5 and/or why counsel should not be appointed to represent the conservatee.
 The court, in its discretion, may make additional orders as appropriate.

-(Adopted 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011)
+(Adopted 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev. & Renum.
+1/1/2014)